ResearchKernel/Introduction/README.md

 # [_ResearchKernel_](ResearchKernel.com)
 #### A Platform to the Researchers, for the Researchers and by the Researchers.

-The objective of this _open source project_ is to provide a platform for searching research paper available on arxiv as of now and give recommendations based on the interaction with the platform, Personalised recommendation of research papers and notify the user only about which recent paper is relevant based on what have you searh and interaction on this platform
+The objective of this _open source project_ is to provide a platform for searching research paper available on arxiv.org as of now and give recommendations based on the interaction with the platform.
+Personalised recommendation of research papers and notify the user only about which recent paper is relevant based on what have they searched and interaction on this platform.

-## Our Future

-We're not sure if this project is going to make any difference in the research world.
-However, we're taking our chances and second of all we love anything related to research and development irrespective of the field.

-If somehow this project does make it to the market and get a stable point and we are able to get some donations then our next focus is to implement the research papers mostly focused on renewable energy, computer science and physics related topics.

-## Ideas for this project
+Following are our short term Goals:

 1. Smart Search Engine
 2. Personalised Recommendation System
-3. Content based Recommendation System
+3. Similar papers
-4. Discource Community
+4. Community Forum
 5. Personalized Updates
-6. Personal Libray
+6. Personal Library
+7. Research Rooms
+9. Collaborator Finder

 ## Research Paper categories

 We are using papers available on https://arxiv.org/ .
 Initially we thought of to build our product on only selected categories, but now we are including all the categories and subcategories on arxiv.

-Following is are the arxiv code and the Category names for which we are providing paper recommendations and SmartSearch.
+Following is are the arxiv.org code and the Category names for which we are providing paper recommendations and SmartSearch.

 Arxiv code | Category Names
 ------- | -------